MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-identify-slow-queries.md

      WHERE query_text_id = <query_id>;
 ```

-6. In the example considered, the query that was found slow was a stored procedure as mentioned below:
+6. In the example considered, the query that was found slow was a stored procedure:

 ```sql
     call autoexplain_test ();